 Product Development Engineer

-Responsible for ensuring the testability and manufacturability of integrated circuits from component feasibility stage through production ramp.
-Makes significant contributions to design, development and validation of testability circuits.
+Product Development Engineer for IC (Integrated Circuits) products.
+Responsible for ensuring the testability and manufacturability of IC products from feasibility stage through mass production ramp.
+Makes significant contributions to design, development and validation of circuits' testability.
 Evaluation, development and debug of complex test methods.
-Develops and debugs complex software programs to convert design validation vectors and drive complex test equipment.
+Develops and debugs complex software programs (IC test programs) to convert design validation vectors and drive complex ATE (Automated Test Equipment).
 Creates and tests validation and production test hardware solutions.
-Tests, validates, modifies and re-designs circuits to guarantee component margin to specification.
-Analyzes and evaluates component specification versus performance to ensure optimal match of component requirements with production equipment capability with specific emphasis on yield analysis and bin split capability.
+Tests, validates, modifies and re-designs circuits to guarantee product margin to specification.
+Analyzes and evaluates product specification versus performance to ensure optimal match of product requirements with production equipment capability with specific emphasis on yield analysis and bin split capability.
 Analyzes early customer returns with emphasis on driving test hole closure activities.
-Creates and applies concepts for optimizing component production relative to both quality and cost constraints.
-Autonomously plans and schedules own daily tasks, develops solutions to problems.
+Creates and applies concepts for optimizing product's quality and cost constraints.
+Autonomously plans and schedules own daily tasks, root cause investigation & develops solutions to problems.

-In this position, you will be responsible for server/SOC/ASIC product test development.
+In this position, you will be responsible for Data Centric products (Server/SOC/ASIC) test development.
 Your responsibilities will include but not be limited to:

 Inside this Business Group